IHE/ITI.PCF/input/pagecontent/volume-1.md

 ### 1:53.3.1 Consent Authorization Server

 The **Consent Authorization Server** shall be grouped with an IUA: **Authorization Server**.
-The IUA **Authorization Server** takes care of the IUA transactions and invokes the **Consent Authorization Server** when a request for a token, that would be impacted by a Patient Privacy Consent, is requested.
+The IUA **Authorization Server** takes care of the IUA transactions and invokes the **Consent Authorization Server** when a request for a token, that would be impacted by a Patient Privacy Consent, is invoked.

 The IUA Authorization Server shall implement the **JWT Token**, or **Token Introspection** options, and should implement the **Authorization Server Metadata** option.
 There is no use of the IUA Authorization Server **SAML Token** option.